coryrwest/JavascriptUtilities/README.md

 Simple JavaScript functions and stuff.

 ## isPageLoaded(page, timeout, callback);
-page = a function that returns the readyState of the page timeout = amount of time to wait before canceling the wait and returning anyway. callback = function to call once the wait is done
+- page = a function that returns the readyState of the page.
+- timeout = amount of time to wait before canceling the wait and returning anyway.
+- callback = function to call once the wait is done.

 ## Jquery Addons
 ### Case insensitive contains